LimePoint/opschain-docs/docs/reference/project_git_repositories.md

+---
+sidebar_position: 6
+description: A project Git repository is where you store the actions and related configuration.
+---

-# OpsChain project Git repositories guide
+# Project Git repositories

 A project Git repository is where you store the actions and related configuration to apply to the project's environments.
 OpsChain will read all action and resource definitions from the `actions.rb` file in the repository root directory.
 See the [actions reference guide](concepts/actions.md) and [developing your own resources](/docs/getting_started/developer.md#developing-resources) guide for further information about the contents of the `actions.rb` file.